williamtanws/beanframework/README.md

-# BeanFramework
+# Beanframework

 ## Development Status

-In progress, targeting at release 1.0.0.
+Development targeting at release 1.0.0.

-## Why BeanFramework
+## Why Beanframework

-BeanFramework is a project template with ready made modules such as user management, login function, cronjob and so on.
+Beanframework is a project template with ready made modules such as user management, login function, cronjob and so on.
+Beanframework is not a product and not build for any specific solution, it is a project framework with template that help you kick start your fresh project, with all the basic modules needed.

 ## Technologies